 We don’t want you to leave Snapchat, but we can’t stop you.
 That’s why we have made it easy for you to delete your account.
 Just follow the steps described here.

 Please Note: Deleting your account will also revoke your access to any other Snap account entities.

 How can I object to the processing of my information?

-If you’re based in the EU you have the right to object to our use of your information.
+If you’re based in the EEA, UK, Switzerland, or other jurisdictions with a similar right, you have the right to object to our use of your information.
 With many types of data, we’ve provided you with the ability to simply delete it if you don’t want us processing it anymore.
 For other types of data, we’ve given you the ability to stop the use of your data by disabling the feature altogether.
 You can do these things in the app.